 I think plastic is a safe topic to discuss.
-While I realise it might be the gateway problem to engage people in wider issues, it just scrapes the surface of our environmental issues.
+While I realise it might be the gateway to engaging people in wider issues (we’ll call it the weed of the eco world), it just scrapes the surface of our environmental issues.

 It’s sad that there is so much plastic in the sea harming our wildlife.
 But soon there won’t be any marine animals left to harm because of over-fishing and acidification and because all our corals are dying because of sea temperatures rising.